vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 ### Skip Smart Pre-ODEXing of APKs

 On Marshmallow some ROMs are set to be extremely strict when verifying the APK.
 This can lead to de-odexed APKs to fail verification; because the included classes.dex is not present in the APK's MANIFEST.
 To avoid this potential issue, Open GApps by default pre-ODEXes these APKs on 6.0+.
-As positive side-effect this setting also improves the performance of these applications.
+As a positive side-effect this setting also improves the performance of these applications.
 A downside is that it occupies more disk-space on /system, because a copy of the classes.dex has to be kept for regenerating the ODEX when updating the ROM.
 To disable this feature use the keyword `NoPreODEX`. **THE PRE-ODEX FEATURE IS TEMPORARILY DISABLED BY DEFAULT; SEE BELOW HOW TO ENABLE**

 ### Enable Smart Pre-ODEXing of APKs